 Many people take out term life insurance policies to cover them while they’re working, raising children, and paying off a mortgage.
-Those policies will typically lapse by the time you’re in your 50s or 60s, and you’d struggle to qualify for a new term life insurance policy, or face very high premiums for it.
+Those policies will often lapse by the time you’re in your 50s or 60s, and you may struggle to qualify for a new term life insurance policy, or face very high premiums for it.

-Below we’ll name the advantages and disadvantages of over 50s life insurance policies.
-We’ll also examine the circumstances in which it makes sense to take out an over 50s policy and what other financial and insurance products might be more suitable for you.
+Below we’ll cover some of the advantages and disadvantages of over 50s life insurance policies.
+We’ll also examine the circumstances in which it might make sense to take out an over 50s policy and whether other financial and insurance products might be more suitable for you.

 In This Guide: